 Facial Plastic Surgery

-UT Southwestern Medical Center’s specialists are widely respected for their expertise in facial plastic surgery procedures such as Botox injections, chin augmentations, eyelid implant tightening, facial reanimation surgery, forehead lifts, rhinoplasty (nose jobs), septoplasty, and turbinate surgery.
+UT Southwestern Medical Center’s facial plastic surgeons are widely respected for their expertise in facial plastic surgery procedures such as injectables including Botox and filler, eyelid implant tightening, upper and lower eyelid surgery, facial reanimation surgery, facelift, facial reconstruction, forehead lifts, rhinoplasty (nose jobs), septoplasty, and turbinate surgery.

-We offer expert care by highly specialized surgeons who are specifically trained in facial plastic and reconstructive surgery and are board certified by the American Board of Facial Plastic and Reconstructive Surgery.
+We offer expert care by highly specialized plastic surgeons who are specifically trained in facial plastic and reconstructive surgery and are board certified by the American Board of Facial Plastic Surgery.

 Latest Techniques in Facial Plastic Surgery

-• Injectables such as Botox, Restylane, and Juvaderm
+• Injectables such as Botox, Restylane, and Juvederm

-• Rhinoplasty: We perform cosmetic rhinoplasty as well as treat nasal breathing obstruction caused by nasal valve collapse, deviated septum, and turbinate hypertrophy, among other conditions.
+• Rhinoplasty: We perform cosmetic nose surgery as well as treat nasal breathing obstruction caused by nasal valve collapse, deviated septum, and turbinate hypertrophy, among other conditions.
 We also perform reconstructive rhinoplasty after removal of skin cancers or after nasal bone fractures

 • Eyelid surgery (blepharoplasty): To rejuvenate the appearance of the upper or lower eyelids by removing excess skin and/or fat